godot-extended-libraries/godot-debug-menu/README.md

 To toggle the debug menu from code, use:

-- `DebugMenu.style = DebugMenu.Style.NONE` to hide the debug menu.
+- `DebugMenu.style = DebugMenu.Style.HIDDEN` to hide the debug menu.
 - `DebugMenu.style = DebugMenu.Style.VISIBLE_COMPACT` to show the compact debug menu.
 - `DebugMenu.style = DebugMenu.Style.VISIBLE_DETAILED` to show the detailed debug menu.